mhindi2/GDML-WIki-Clone/Home.md

 facility ( File | Export )

 #### Single GDML file
-If a filetype of **gdml** is selected a single GDML file is produced.
+If a filetype of lowercase **gdml** is selected a single GDML file is produced.

 #### Multi GDML file
-If a filetype of **GDML** is selected then the following files are created in a directory derived from the path name less the GDML file extension.
+If a filetype of uppercase **GDML** is selected then the following files are created in a directory derived from the path name less the GDML file extension.

    * A [Name].gdml with imbeds for the following xml files
    * setup.xml